Tax Depreciation Schedules

-Crossman is located within the Wheat Belt – South region as part of the Boddington (S) Local Government Area.
+Kentucky is located within the Armidale region as part of the Tamworth Regional (A) Local Government Area.

 The majority of dwellings in this area are houses.
 The key benefit of owning a house is the land it’s built on, because land continues to appreciate as the population increases.
 When you own a unit, you only own a partial amount of the land it’s built on.
 Houses have a greater potential because there are opportunities to renovate, rebuild or add an extension which will increase what you can potentially claim in deductions.
 Yes, you can renovate a unit, but you are unable to add an extension or rebuild, which is where some excellent depreciation deductions can be claimed.

-Estimate the total tax depreciation deductions for your property in Crossman using the calculator below!
+Estimate the total tax depreciation deductions for your property in Kentucky using the calculator below!

 Construction Cost &